Digital-Electronics-LLC/ShardOS/README.md

-# Shard
+# ShardOS
-Shard is an OS made with Cosmos
+ShardOS is an operating systems made with Cosmos